The Institute for Economic Empowerment of Women.

 COUNTRY: Afghanistan

-BUSINESS: Sana Handicraft & Knitting Co.
-(Handicrafts)
+BUSINESS: Sana Handicraft & Knitting Co. (handicrafts)

 Nadia, 40 years old, owns Sana Handicraft & Knitting Company, in addition to her role as director of business for the women’s association at the Women’s Garden in Afghanistan.